 Business as usual in Palestine?

-The United Nations has published a database(opens in new window) listing businesses operating in illegal Israeli settlements in violation of international law.
-Regrettably, the countries where these businesses are based, including the United States, United Kingdom, the Netherlands, Luxembourg, Spain, and France, have yet to enact effective measures to hold their corporations accountable.
+Since 2020, the United Nations has maintained a database(opens in new window) listing businesses operating in illegal Israeli settlements in violation of international law.
+Regrettably, the countries where these businesses are based, including the United States, the United Kingdom, the Netherlands, Luxembourg, and France, have yet to enact effective measures to hold their corporations accountable.

 SOMO’s investigations